 The BIMA arts faculty is comprised of professional artists who have demonstrated excellence in their fields and have a strong interest in and connection to Judaism.
 Each arts major is led by an accomplished professional artist who is assisted by an intern.
 The arts faculty is experienced at helping participants hone their skills and explore who they are as artists.

 Asia Meirovich is a pianist, vocalist, composer, arranger and producer.
 A versatile musician, she has garnered experience in many different spectrums of the music world.
 Her studio production credits include Bruce Springsteen, Moby, John Wesley Harding.
 She has written string arrangements for Annie Gallup, Pioneers for a Cure (produced by fellow BIMA faculty, Greg Wall), John Wesley Harding, and various indie artists from the New York area.

-Jessie Reagen Mann: Instrumental
+Jessie Reagen Mann: Chamber Music

-Jessie is a Musician-in-Residence at Congregation B’nai Jeshuran.
-She is also cellist of the internationally touring genre-bending ensemble DBR & The Mission.
+Jessie is a Musician-in-Residence at Congregation B’nai Jeshuran and part of the internationally touring genre-bending ensemble DBR & The Mission.
 2VC, a cello duo project started with Gene Carr is dedicated to expanding the repertoire for 2 cellos.

 Jessie has recorded for Naxos American Classics, RCA Black Seal, Red Ink, Roc-A-Fella, Bridge, Domino and Manifest Spirit Records as well as the Pioneers for a Cure project.
 Commonly seen on TV, Jessie has made appearances on Gossip Girls, SNL, TRL, The View, Late Show with David Letterman, Good Morning America, Today Show, Soundstage, Rockefeller Center Tree Lighting and the Martha Stewart Show.